gardener/garden-setup/docs/extended/cert-manager.md

-# Extended Configuration Options for the 'cert-manager' Component
+# Advanced Configuration Options for the 'cert-manager' Component

 ```yaml
   cert-manager: